TJ4519/Concept-Drift-Detection-and-Re-Training-of-LSTMs-/README.md

 # Adaptive Concept Drift Detection and Retraining for Marine Vessel Exhaust Monitoring

 This repository demonstrates an end-to-end solution for handling concept drift in marine vessel exhaust monitoring systems.
 Our approach goes beyond generic drift detection by enriching sensor data (e.g., gas temperature, engine RPM, back-pressure, derived gas velocity), integrating domain-specific mechanistic insights, and using the LSTM’s reconstruction losses—analyzed via advanced metrics like the Wasserstein distance—to detect drift.
-The solution is written as an implementation on a pre-built ML pipeline.

 ---